Skip to main content

 Initial setup

 My approach was to connect each responsibility with a specific skill.
 This helped me to prepare measurable requirements for each role and make it transparent and clear for the team.
+This skill-based approach is crucial for effective team management and aligning with organizational goals.

 Evaluation